AN-CameronYoung/commitollama/README.md

 - Custom Request Headers: custom request headers that will be sent with each request to Ollama or a custom endpoint.
 This is useful for authentication and other purposes.

+## Background Generation

+This feature allows the extension to summarize file changes in the background as you work.
+When you're ready to commit, the message generation will be much faster because it aggregates these pre-computed summaries.

+- **Enabled**: Enable or disable background generation.
+(Default: `true`)
+- **Interval**: Time in seconds to scan for changes if `On Save` misses something or for periodic checks.
+(Default: `60`)
+- **On Save**: Trigger background generation immediately when a file is saved.
+(Default: `true`)

+> **Note**: This feature creates a smoother experience by moving the heavy lifting of LLM generation to the background while you code.

 ## Known Issues

 Sometimes, depending on the model used, it can generate quite long commit messages.
 However, it provides a good starting point for what the commit should be and can be manually edited to achieve the desired length.